Difference Between Garnet and Ruby

 Rubies are very hard and strong gemstones and are ranked 9th on the Mohs scale of mineral hardness (diamond being the hardest, 10.0).

-Some of the best quality rubies come from Myanmar and they are also found in countries like Mozambique, Kenya, Thailand, Afghanistan, Pakistan, India, Nepal, etc. The most famous type of rubies are formed as marbles.
+Some of the best quality rubies come from Myanmar, and they are also found in countries like Mozambique, Kenya, Thailand, Afghanistan, Pakistan, India, Nepal, etc. The most famous type of rubies are formed as marbles.

 The Sunrise Ruby is the world’s most expensive and valuable ruby.
-Ruby is also often considered to be the stone of The Sun.
+Ruby is also considered to be the stone of The Sun.
 Like the Sun is the source of energy and symbolizes passion, power, and respect, Ruby is also said to possess such qualities.

 Rubies are also considered to be the most emotionally powerful gemstones and possess qualities which can ignite love, passion and warmth between people, and serve as the most appropriate gift for any romantic gesture.